daboross/CloudBot/docs/installing-unix.md

 Note that you need a **python3.4** version of pip, which is why we recommend using get-pip.py rather than installing python-pip or python3-pip in your system's package manager.

-Finally, install the python dependencies using `pip` using the following command in the CloudBot directory:
+Finally, install the python dependencies using `pip` using the following command in the ObrBot directory:
 ```
 pip install -r requirements.txt
 ```